-- m)n) The zoning district(s) in which the proposed subdivision is located and location of any zoning boundaries affecting the subdivision. - n)o) The location and size of existing and proposed sewers, water mains, culverts, and drainage ways on or adjacent to the property to be subdivided. - e)p) The location, names, and present widths of existing streets and highways, and existing and proposed easements, building lines, parks and other open spaces on or adjacent to the subdivision.
+- O) The location, names, and present widths of existing streets and highways, and existing and proposed easements, building lines, parks and other open spaces on or adjacent to the subdivision.
 The plan shall contain sufficient data to allow the location, bearing and length of every street line, lot line, and boundary line to be readily determined and be reproduced upon the ground.
-These lines shall be tied to reference points previously established. - p)q) In order to facilitate the addition of the subdivision into the town property records and geographic information system, the applicant shall submit subdivision plans in electronic formatin AutoCAD, GIS or other similar format (if available).
+These lines shall be tied to reference points previously established. - p)g) In order to facilitate the addition of the subdivision into the town property records and geographic information system, the applicant shall submit subdivision plans in electronic formatin AutoCAD, GIS or other similar format (if available).
 Survey grade GPS data (specifically pin locations, wetland boundaries, etc.) when available, should also be submitted; these data should be clearly attributed so a user knows what the points/lines are referring to.